sonic-net/sonic-mgmt/docs/testplan/srv6/SRv6-phoenixwing-traffic-testplan-using-trex.md

 - traffic ecmp from ingress PE to P: check {'PE3_tx_to_P2': 5000, 'PE3_tx_to_P4': 5000}
 - traffic ecmp from egress P to PE: check {'P1_tx_to_PE1': 5000, 'P1_tx_to_PE2': 0, 'P3_tx_to_PE1': 5000, 'P3_tx_to_PE2': 0}
 - packet encapsulation check: from PE3 to P2/P4, is IPinIPv6 packet with correct vpn sid; from P1/P3 to PE1, is IPinIPv6 packet with vpn correct sid
+- packet inner DSCP/TTL check: they are not changed when crossing tunnel
 - if send a single stream to PE3, the packet can only be found on a single path

 #### SRv6 VPN for Dual homing